 Sexual Harassment is not new in any workplace.
 We hear a number of stories, incidents, and issues regarding the same every day.
 Sexual Harassment is definitely against the law that comes under Equal Opportunity Act 2010.
-It is basically an unwanted sexual behaviour in the form of verbal, physical, or written that can make an employee feel offended, intimidated, or humiliated.
-It is just a behaviour that is not acceptable and mutually agreed upon.
+It is basically unwanted sexual behavior in the form of verbal, physical, or written that can make an employee feel offended, intimidated, or humiliated.
+It is just a behavior that is not acceptable and mutually agreed upon.

 Sexual Harassment at the workplace can be further categorized in three forms: